European and Middle Eastern Languages

 Living Costs:

-Study resources: Books, printing, and materials not provided by the library.
+• Study resources: Books, printing, and materials not supplied by the library.

-Other essentials: Laundry, toiletries, mobile phone costs, etc.
+• Other essentials: Laundry, toiletries, mobile phone expenses, and more.

 Financial Support

-Oxford recognises that studying at university involves significant financial commitment, and therefore provides a wide range of support options for students depending on their residency and fee status.
-Financial support comes in the form of government loans, Oxford bursaries, and in some cases, scholarships or fee reductions, particularly during the year abroad.
+Oxford recognises that university study represents a significant financial commitment and offers a wide range of support options depending on a student’s residency and fee status.
+Financial assistance is available through government loans, Oxford bursaries, and, in some cases, scholarships or fee reductions, particularly during the year abroad.

 Support for Home Students

-- Students from households with a lower income (around £32,500 or less) may be eligible for additional support, including higher bursary payments or tailored support schemes.
+• Students from households with a lower income (approximately £32,500 or less) may be eligible for additional support, including higher bursary payments or tailored schemes.

-The exact level of financial support available depends on the student’s residency status and whether they meet the UK government’s residency requirements.
+The exact level of financial support depends on the student’s residency status and compliance with UK government residency requirements.

 Students from the Islands

-Students from the Channel Islands (Jersey, Guernsey) and the Isle of Man do not fall under the same funding system as UK students.
-Instead, they have access to separate support schemes provided by their own island governments or funding agencies.
+Students from the Channel Islands (Jersey, Guernsey) and the Isle of Man are not covered under the standard UK student funding system.
+Instead, they have access to separate support schemes administered by their respective island governments or funding agencies.

-- Jersey: Students should consult the States of Jersey website for detailed guidance on available tuition support, maintenance grants, and loans.
+• Jersey: Students should consult the States of Jersey website for guidance on available tuition support, maintenance grants, and loans.

-- Guernsey: Students should contact the States of Guernsey for financial support options specific to Guernsey residents.
+• Guernsey: Residents should contact the States of Guernsey for information on financial support options specific to Guernsey students.

-- Isle of Man: Students should refer to the Isle of Man Government funding agency for details on their entitlements.
+• Isle of Man: Students should refer to the Isle of Man Government funding agency for details regarding their entitlements.

 Overseas Students